Employee financial well-being

 Read the full report below and view the infographic below:

-This report presents research evidence that shows poor financial well-being impacts on health in terms of poor psychological well-being, higher stress and anxiety levels, and lower levels of good health.
-In turn, this affects productivity in terms of poorer job performance, short-term decision-making, reduced ability to concentrate, lower productivity and absenteeism.
-There’s a clear case for taking action and supporting employee financial well-being, making it an integral part of creating a healthy workplace where people can flourish, reach their potential and make a significant contribution to their organisation’s performance.
-There’s also of course the ethical argument: we should take action because it is the right thing to do.
+Our research shows there’s a clear business case for supporting employee financial wellbeing.
+It's an integral part of creating a healthy workplace where people can flourish, reach their potential and make a significant contribution to their organisation’s performance.
+There’s also, of course, the moral argument: we should take action because it is the right thing to do.

-This guide is aimed at leaders and HR professionals in organisations of all sizes and in all sectors that want to improve the financial well-being of their staff.
-It offers a menu of options that you may want to consider, from starting to develop a financial well-being strategy to refining what you are already doing, and illustrates key steps along the journey for organisations to help their employees make better financial decisions, with benefits for organisations and workers alike.
+Our practical guidance illustrates key steps along the journey for organisations to help their employees make better financial decisions, with benefits for organisations and workers alike.
+The guide is aimed at leaders and HR professionals in organisations of all sizes and in all sectors that want to improve the financial wellbeing of their staff.
+It offers a menu of options, from starting to develop a financial wellbeing strategy to refining what you are already doing.

 About Close Brothers